pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 * `start`: The delimiter that should be added to the beginning of a line to mark a comment.
 If your language supports line comments, specify the line comment delimiter here and skip the `end` value.
 This value will be used by the **Editor: Toggle Line Comments** command.
 * `end`: The delimiter that should be added to the end of a line to mark a comment.
 Specify `end` _only_ if your language supports only block comments (for example, CSS).
 If present, this value will be used by the **Editor: Toggle Line Comments** command.
 * `line`: The delimiter that marks a line comment.
 Regardless of what is defined in `start` or `end`, `line` refers to the line comment delimiter.
 If your language doesn’t support line comments, omit this field.
 This value is used by snippets that want to insert comment delimiters in a language-agnostic fashion.
 * `block`: A two item array containing the starting and ending delimiters of a block comment.
 If your language doesn’t support block comments, omit this field.
-These values are used by snippets that one to insert comment delimiters in a language-agnostic fashion.
+These values are used by snippets that want to insert comment delimiters in a language-agnostic fashion.

 :::note